davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-24-kona-diaries-2015-race-day-swim.md

 A couple of people who I noticed wearing rather garish looking [XTERRA multi coloured swim skins](http://www.xterrawetsuits.com/products/2015-kona-valor-speedsuit) during the first half were still close by.
 I believe they were massively discounted at the race Expo - that's the only way you'd see me wearing one!
 Actually,I'd probably only wear one if it was free.
 And a night time swim race!

 I found feet, I lost feet.
 I just swum.
 I wasn't engulfed by stronger swimmers in the final part of the swim.
 This was lovely as my lack of swim endurance normally causes this to happen (I've written about this before).
-Perhaps these daily swims to the coffee boat this past week really didhelp after all.
+Perhaps these daily swims to the coffee boat this past week really did help after all.

 As I headed back to the pier and towards the finish every now and then when you breathe and an ear lifts out of the water I could hear music and commentary.
 It was getting closer.
 Awesome.
 The swim was almost done.